Tenbury and Bewdley Railway: Cleobury Mortimer and Ditton Priors Light Railway

-The view northward from Cleobury Mortimer towards Ditton Priors on the Cleobury Mortimer & Ditton Priors Light Railway.
+The view northward from Burwarton Halt towards Ditton Priors on the Cleobury Mortimer and Ditton Priors Light Railway.

-The Cleobury Mortimer and Ditton Priors Light Railway was authorised under a light railway order, the Cleobury Mortimer and Ditton Priors Light Railway Order 1901, on 23 March 1901.
+The Cleobury Mortimer and Ditton Priors Light Railway (CM&DPLR) was authorised under a light railway order, the Cleobury Mortimer and Ditton Priors Light Railway Order 1901, on 23 March 1901.
 It was to build a line from a junction with the Tenbury and Bewdley Railway at Cleobury Mortimer.
-After considerable delay the line was opened to goods traffic on 19 July 1908, passenger trains following on 21 November 1908.
+After considerable delay, the line was opened to goods traffic on 19 July 1908, passenger trains following on 21 November 1908.

-For some years the Cleobury Mortimer and Ditton Priors Railway was simply a rural branch line; its passenger service ceased in 1938.
+For some years the Cleobury Mortimer and Ditton Priors Railway was simply a rural branch line; its passenger service ceased in 1938 after being unremunerative for most of its existence.
 The increasing international tension following the Munich crisis of 1938 resulted, among other things, in a search for sites for the storage of naval ordnance.
 A site at Ditton Priors was considered to be suitable, and preparations were made to construct what became the Royal Naval Armaments Depot, Ditton Priors.
-It opened in 1940, and the majority of the traffic moved by rail.
+It opened in 1940, and the majority of the traffic proceeded to move by rail.

-The site eventually extended over a very considerable area, and the development brought much goods traffic to the CM&DPR and also the Tenbury and Bewdley line.
+The site eventually extended over a very considerable area.
+The development brought much goods traffic to the CM&DPLR and therefore the Tenbury and Bewdley railway.
 At the end of World War II the depot was used for decommissioned armaments.
 In 1955 the branch line was transferred to the ownership of the Ministry of Defence (Admiralty) for £40,000.
-In 1960 the railway line was closed but the Royal Navy continued to use the depot as a non-rail-connected base until 1965.
+In 1960 the CM&DPLR was closed, but the Royal Navy continued to use the depot as a non-rail-connected base until 1965.